 Ecosystem-based Adaptation to Climate Change (EbA)

-A participatory and holistic ecosystem-based adaptation process aims at the development of strategies, measures and locally adjusted activities to adapt to climate change by strengthening the functionality of ecosystems while safeguarding and developing fundamental ecosystem services for the population.
-EbA has the potential to resolve conflicting objectives and to preserve and develop the vital ecosystem functions and services and the associated synergies in the sense of sustainable development.
+A participatory and holistic Ecosystem-based Adaptation process aims at the development of strategies, measures, and locally adjusted activities to adapt to climate change by strengthening the functionality of ecosystems while safeguarding and developing fundamental ecosystem services for the population.
+EbA has the potential to preserve and develop the vital ecosystem functions and services and the associated synergies in the sense of sustainable development.

 Participation and Public Relations